-This course is an excellent foundation for students to study History at A-level.
-It can work alongside courses in Archaeology, Economics, Classical Studies, Modern Foreign Languages, English, History of Art, Law, Politics and Religious Studies.
+This course is an excellent foundation for History at A-level.
+It can help with courses in archaeology, economics, classical studies, modern languages, English, history of art, Law, politics, teaching and religious studies.

 The History department recognises the value of trips and visits.
 There are a number planned for this academic year: